mkly/concrete5-Lockpick/README.md

 Installation & User
 -------------------
 Copy the c5lockpick.php file to the root of your concrete5 installation.
 The same location as index.php.
-Browse to http://www.example.com/c5lockpick.php and enter in the username you with to change and the new password for that user.
+Browse to http://www.example.com/c5lockpick.php and enter in the username you wish to change and the new password for that user.

 WARNING
 -------